lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 - `data.id` is the unique identifier of a project bundle that you will you need to store in your code base if you intend to present the bundle to your client on their Offsetting preferences page
 -  `data.name` is the name of the project bundle as displayed in the [projects page](https://dashboard.lune.co/projects), e.g., *Renewable energy transition*
+- `data.primary_image` is the URL for the primary bundle image
 - `data.projects.id` is the unique identifier of a project that forms part of the project bundle, as displayed on the projects page
 - `data.projects.name` is the name of a project that forms part of the project bundle, e.g., _De Aar Wind_